PRUNERS/archer/hooks/README.md

 open the package list.
 Look for "org" package, press ‘i’ to mark for installation, and ‘x’ to perform the installation.

-From the root folder of the git repository run:
+From the root folder of the git repository run the follwing commands:

 <a id="orgcb36cae"></a>